Rick

 Like Roast & Coffee, Kopiloco also has "Singapore Hokkien prawn mee" on its menu.
 It is pretty soupy, tastes almost similar to Singapore's Hokkien mee but minus the wok flavour — but then again, not all Hokkien mee in Singapore have that taste too.
 It is a great option from other fried and spicy dishes.

-The fried prawn kway teow has glistering flat noodle, a really big prawn and topped with beansprouts and fried shallots.
+The fried prawn kway teow has glistering flat noodle, a big prawn and topped with beansprouts and fried shallots.
 It tastes great with some lime juice, not too dry and not too oily either.

 There are still a lot more tasty dishes to try at Kopiloco.